KianBahasadri/bahasadri.com/docs/features/movies-on-demand/FRONTEND.md

 -   Click on similar movie to navigate to its details page
 -   Click "Fetch & Watch" to start on-demand movie acquisition
 -   Choose automatic or manual release selection mode
--   View real-time job status (queued, downloading, preparing, ready)
+-   View real-time job status (queued, starting, downloading, ready)
 -   Click "Watch" when status is ready to navigate to player
 -   View download progress percentage during acquisition